php-flasher/php-flasher/docs/pages/symfony.md

 ## <i class="fa-duotone fa-list-radio"></i> Configuration

-As optional, if you want to modify the default configuration, you can publish the configuration file:
+If you want to change the default settings, you can publish the configuration file:

 ```bash
 php bin/console flasher:install --config
 ```

-The configuration file will be located at `config/packages/flasher.yaml` and will have the following content:
+This will create a file at `config/packages/flasher.yaml` with the following content:

 ```yaml
 # config/packages/flasher.yaml